rahmarx/movielens-25m-data-mining/README.md

 > **Does the temporal ordering of movie ratings contain pattern-mining signal that an unordered basket representation throws away?**

-Frequent-itemset mining treats each user's history as an unordered basket — it knows *what* you watched but not *when*.
+Frequent-itemset mining treats each user's history as an unordered basket.
+It knows *what* you watched but not *when*.
 Sequential pattern mining treats the same history as an ordered sequence and uses the full temporal information.
 The research question is whether that extra information actually helps, tested on a real downstream task: predicting a user's next watch.

 ---